seamplex/wasora/README.md

 sudo make install
 ```

-You can receive an email notification each time wasora is updated by watching the [Bitbucket repository](https://bitbucket.org/seamplex/wasora/src).
-Log in to Bitbucket, and choose “Watch repository” from the top-right menu.
+You can receive an email notification each time wasora is updated by watching the [Github repository](https://github.com/seamplex/wasora.git).
+Log in to Github and in the upper-right corner, click Watching from the "Watch" drop-down menu.
 See the file `INSTALL` for detailed installation instructions.